South Carolina State University

 This highly efficient design is like a car engine whereby the aesthetics reflect function.
 In a car engine, valves, pistons, and crankshafts are organized into a compact area that is protected by a sleeve to reduce their wind resistance.
 Similarly, the Engineering building features a metal-wrapped sheathing that provides a finely textured, south-facing fenestration to face the heart of the campus.
 Sliding behind the metal façade is a double-loaded brick volume that cleanly houses classrooms, faculty offices and meeting spaces.

 Associate Architect: McMillan Pazdan Smith

-Teri Canada served as Project Manager and Edwin Harris served as Senior Designer for this project during previous employment with Perkins+Will.
+Teri Canada served as Project Manager and Edwin Harris served as Senior Designer for this project during previous association with Perkins+Will.